Advent, Day 15: Promise

 Zach told me he’s not fully satisfied with the song and is working on a rewrite that he may release in 2024.
 Nonetheless, I really like what he and Bluett have created here!
 And I appreciate how it brings the Reproaches into an indie-folk idiom, making that long-standing sung portion of the global church’s Good Friday liturgy accessible to those who find it difficult to connect with choral music or chant.

-Addendum, 3/21/23: The Rev. Bill Combs from Greensboro, Georgia, has just reminded me of a contemporary adaptation of the text of the Reproaches by Janet Morley, a liturgist from the UK.
+Addendum, 3/21/23: Rev. Bill Combs from Greensboro, Georgia, has just reminded me of a contemporary adaptation of the text of the Reproaches by Janet Morley, a liturgist from the UK.
 It’s from her wonderful collection All Desires Known, a resource for public worship and private devotion, and can be read here.
 Combs’s church, Episcopal Church of the Redeemer, chants this text as part of their annual Good Friday service using Tone II.1.

 Roundup: New Lent album, Porter’s Gate Kickstarter, “Bare and Bones,” and more